falcucci/release-me/README.md

+### Release-me

-Release-me it's just useful scripts to make our work when we talk about changelogs, releases and build automation.
+It's just useful scripts to make our work when we talk about changelogs, releases and build automation.
 Currently we can execute the script from or `terminal` with
 ```shell
 bash -c "$(curl -LsS https://raw.githubusercontent.com/falcucci/release-me/master/react-native-release.sh)"
 ```